Meet the Employers

 Check-In

-Upon arrival, students must check-in at the student table and pickup their name tag at the Student Lounge, 4th floor.
+Upon arrival, students must check-in at the student table and pickup their name tag at the main entrance to the Jack Roth Club, ground level.

 Name Tags

-Student name tags can be picked up at the check-in on the 4th floor.
+Student name tags can be picked up at the student check-in on the ground level, main entrance to the Jack Roth Club.

 Firm Representatives

 Questions?
 Email OCP at lawcareers@umich.edu.
-Make sure RSVP for Meet the Employers – April 10 via Symplicity>Events to receive important event information.
+Make sure to RSVP for Meet the Employers – February 6 and Meet the Employers – April 16 via Symplicity>Events to receive important event information.

 Refreshments